colebaril/rrecipes/README.md

 ## `scrape()`

-Use the `scrape()` function to extract recipes from the web.
+Use the `scrape()` function employs a variety of other functions to extract recipes from the web.
 Internet connection required.
 This function prints recipes to the console and saves a file called `scraped_recipes.txt` in your working directory.

 ### Argument

 The `recipe_urls = `  argument takes in 1 or more recipe URLs.
+Make sure the URL is for a single recipe, not a list.

 For example: